 - posting primarily to advertise or solicit funds.

+If you see a comment or post that you believe does not meet the standards listed here, please 'flag' it for review and decision by one of our moderators.
 Moderators aren’t perfect, but we try to make the best decisions we can for the good of the whole community.
-A moderator’s decisions are final and comments may be removed without further explanation.
-Discussions about why a comment was or wasn’t removed will be deemed off topic and removed.
+A moderator’s decisions are final and a comment or post may be removed without further explanation.
+Discussions about why a comment or post was or wasn’t removed will be deemed off topic and removed.

 If you have questions about these comment guidelines, don’t hesitate to email us at firstname.lastname@example.org .